bevyengine/bevy-website/release-content/0.14/release-notes/12747_Move_Point_out_of_cubic_splines_module_and_expand_it.md

 The splines module in bevy has been lacking some features for a long time.
 Splines are extremely useful in game development, so improving them would improve everything that uses them.

 The biggest addition is NURBS support!
 It is a variant of a B-Spline with much more parameters that can be tweaked to create specific curve shapes.
-We also added a `LinearSpline`, which can be used to put straight line segments in a `CubicCurve`, which now acts as a sequence of curve segments, so you can mix various spline types together to form a single path.
+We also added a `LinearSpline`, which can be used to put straight line segments in a curve. `CubicCurve` now acts as a sequence of curve segments to which you can add new pieces, so you can mix various spline types together to form a single path.